enekomtz1/Front-End_Projects/1-JavaScript_Algorithms/2-PalindromeChecker/README.md

 ## Contributors

-This project is currently maintained by a solo developer.
-Contributions, suggestions, and feedback are welcome.
+This project is currently maintained by a single developer.
+New contributors are welcome to propose changes or enhancements by submitting pull requests or issues on the project's repository.

 ## License

-This project is open-sourced under the MIT License.
+This project is open-sourced under the [MIT License](https://opensource.org/licenses/MIT).

 ## Links